 Pemigewasset Loop is a 28.2 mile heavily trafficked loop trail located near Lincoln, New Hampshire that features a waterfall and is only recommended for very experienced adventurers.
-The trail is primarily used for hiking and trail running and is accessible from April until November.
+The trail is primarily used for hiking and trail running and is best used from April until November.

 Lincoln Woods Trail Head Parking lot for a fee